-The Group classifies investments in equity instruments and quoted debt instruments as financial assets at fair value through profit or loss in the consolidated statement of financial position.
+The Group classifies investments in equity instruments and quoted debt instruments as financial assets at FVTPL in the consolidated statement of financial position.

 Impairment of financial assets

 The Group recognizes an allowance for expected credit losses (ECL) for all debt instruments not held at fair value through profit or loss.